merenlab/merenlab.org/software/anvio/help/programs/anvi-gen-genomes-storage/index.md

   display: true
 ---

-Create a genome storage from internal and/or external genomes for a pangenome analysis..
+Create a genome storage from internal and/or external genomes for a pangenome analysis.

 See **[program help menu](../../../vignette#anvi-gen-genomes-storage)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.